bushong-google/mdk-scratch/examples/dry-beans-v2/README.md

 The example includes terraform code for setting up the environment.

-The full functionality will be described in detail in a file called `Example.ipynb`.
+Instructions to demo the functionality will be described in detail in a file called Example.ipynb.